11 Money-Saving Secrets Target Employees Won’t Tell You

 Never regret missing a sale

 There are few things more frustrating than buying an item, only to realize it went on sale the next week.
 Don’t go through the complicated process of returning the old one and buying the same version at the sale price (and praying it isn’t sold out).
 Bring in a coupon or show proof of the sale within two weeks of buying the item, and Target will adjust the price to match the cheaper option.
 “If you are shopping on Saturday night and see the last of something you want, buy it and if it goes on sale the next day, you can go in and ask for a price adjustment,” says Peralta.
-(Check out these eight money rules experts say you should break.)
+Keep your eye out for these must-have products coming to Target in 2019.